-The first step to successfully fixing any caravan leaks is to trace the source of the water seepage.
+The first step to successfully fixing any caravan leak is to trace the source of water seepage.
 Leaky windows are quite easy to spot, but leaky roofs tend to sneak up on you.
-A caravan’s roof isn’t always perfectly horizontal, either due to its construction or because the caravan isn’t parked on level ground.
+A caravan roof isn’t always perfectly horizontal, either due to its construction or because the caravan isn’t parked on level ground.
 As such, a caravan roof leak often makes its first appearance in the form of a trickle of water quite far away from the actual source.
 Also, speaking of the source itself, something as small as an exposed screw hole can be the culprit.
 If your caravan has had some time to dry out, locating a breach as tiny as this can be quite a task.

 Relatively obvious leaks can be traced right up to their source from the inside of your caravan, because they’ll probably have left some tell-tale signs along the walls or ceiling.
 Minor leaks will need to be traced from the exterior.
-You will need to first remove or securely cover any valuables or expensive fixtures in your caravan.
+You will need to first remove or cover any valuables or expensive fixtures in your caravan.
 Use a sturdy ladder to make your way to the caravan’s roof and a spirit level to find out the direction in which the roof slopes.
 Start by spraying or pouring small quantities of water on the roof, and get someone to prompt you the moment the water enters the caravan.